janus/janus.github.com/_posts/2011-07-16-first-post.markdown

 ---
 layout: default
 title:  Time to learn Assembly Language
+tags:
+- Language
+- Assembly
 ---

 In the past I found it extremely hard to find my way within assembly language.
 Lately, I stumbled upon a course on compiler which is and area I have'